Our School App Stay connected on the go...

 - To build an MFL curriculum subject which ensures children can communicate in another language other than English.

-- To design and resource an MFL programme of study which enables our children to explore and experience the cultural capital of France through its language and traditions.
+- To design and resource an MFL programme of study which enables our children to explore and experience the cultural capital of Spain through its language and traditions.

 - MFL is taught on a weekly basis as a block unit within a term.
-Lessons will be enhanced through the wider curriculum and reinforced through cultural capital events such as a French summer picnic and international cultural days/weeks.
+Lessons will be enhanced through the wider curriculum and reinforced through cultural capital events such as international cultural days/weeks.

-- Children gain a deeper understanding of the French language studied through the use of high-quality resources that utilise native speakers.
+- Children gain a deeper understanding of the Spanish language studied through the use of high-quality resources that utilise native speakers.

 - The four skills of speaking, listening, reading and writing are taught within a sequence of lessons.

-- Children can discuss and compare the traditions and culture of French citizens to that of their own.
+- Children can discuss and compare the traditions and culture of Spanish citizens to that of their own.

-- Children will know more and remember more about MFL and in particular, the French language.
+- Children will know more and remember more about MFL and in particular, the Spanish language.

-- Children will be able to recognise and apply the French vocabulary verbally.
+- Children will be able to recognise and apply the Spanish vocabulary verbally.

-- Children will begin to write some key phrases in French.
+- Children will begin to write some key phrases in Spanish.

 - A majority of pupils will meet the objectives as set out in the languages programme of study.